opossum-tool/OpossumUI/README.md

 ## Generating input files

-Result files (yaml / json) from the _OSS Review Toolkit_ can be converted into OpossumUI input files via a custom reporter.
+Result files (yaml / json) from the _OSS Review Toolkit_ can be converted into OpossumUI input files via a reporter.
 It uses metadata from the analyzer as well as scan results from the scanner.
-The implementation is in the fork [opossum-tool/oss-review-toolkit](https://github.com/opossum-tool/oss-review-toolkit) and the new reporter output is called `Opossum`.
+The implementation is in [oss-review-toolkit/ort](https://github.com/oss-review-toolkit/ort) and the new reporter output is called `Opossum`.

 For details of the file format, see [Contributing](CONTRIBUTING.md#file_formats)